 If you are coming directly to the conference from the airport, the T4 stop is just next to the Rhonexpress stop at Part-Dieu.
 To get T1, you have to enter the train station, cross it and go to the other side.

-From the tram stop Universite Lyon 1, you can walk to the IPNL: follow the tram track in the same direction that the tram goes and turn on the first road on the left.
-The IPNL (Paul Dirac Building) is down the road (click on the link below to see a map).
-It is written "PHYSIQUE NUCLEAIRE" on the building and is the last building on the left, just after "Maison d'Hôtes".
+From the tram stop Universite Lyon 1, you can walk to the IP2I: follow the tram track in the same direction that the tram goes and turn on the first road on the left.
+The IP2I (Paul Dirac Building) is down the road (click on the link below to see a map).
+It is the last building on the left, just after "Maison d'Hôtes".

-The "Amphi Dirac" is on the ground floor in front of the main entrance, the "Salle du Conseil" on the second floor.
+The "Amphi Dirac" is on the ground floor in front of the main entrance, the "Salle du Conseil" on the second floor (right corridor).

 You can find more information here.